micahwoods/atcweb3/content/post/fall-potassium-winter-traffic-frost-bentgrass-green/index.md

 {{< figure library="true" src="suimei_6_frost.jpg" title="Play on frosted bentgrass greens in Japan is not uncommon." >}}

-I just finished reading Winston Mirmow's thesis on [Fall potassium fertilization and winter traffic effects on a creeping bentgrass putting green](http://tigerprints.clemson.edu/all_theses/2452/).
-I downloaded this in September and read the abstract then, but only read the full thesis now.
+Winston Mirmow's thesis on [Fall potassium fertilization and winter traffic effects on a creeping bentgrass putting green](http://tigerprints.clemson.edu/all_theses/2452/) has some surprising results.

 As I've mentioned previously, I like reading theses, because they are the most recent research results presented in a detailed format.
 I can learn new things and correct my thinking if I've been in error about something.
 I really enjoyed this one.
 It was about two of my favorite topics: potassium (K) and winter traffic.